vanhoefm/macstealer/README.md

 <a id="id-test-isolation"></a>
 ## 6.3.
-Client isolation tests
+Client isolation tests (Ethernet layer)

-Exploiting the MAC address stealing vulnerability only makes sense if client isolation is enabled.
+Exploiting the MAC address stealing vulnerability only makes sense if client isolation is enabled or when techniques such as ARP inspection is used to prevent clients from attacking each other.
-Otherwise, if client isolation isn't used, an adversary can use easier attacks such as [ARP poisoning](https://en.wikipedia.org/wiki/ARP_spoofing) to intercept traffic.
-Put differently, it's only required to prevent MAC address stealing attacks if client isolation is supported/enabled.
-To test whether client isolation is enabled, you can use the following commands:
+Otherwise, an adversary can use easier attacks such as [ARP poisoning](https://en.wikipedia.org/wiki/ARP_spoofing) to intercept traffic.
+To test whether client isolation is enabled, or whether ARP inspection is used by the network, you can use the following commands:

 - `./macstealer.py wlan0 --c2c wlan1`: With these arguments, MacStealer tests whether the network
-  allows client-to-client traffic from the victim (`wlan0`) towards the attacker (`wlan1`).
+  allows client-to-client ARP poisoning traffic from the attacker (`wlan1`) towards the victim (`wlan0`).
   Here `wlan1` is a second wireless network interface.
-The script will then test whether traffic is allowed between the main interface `wlan0` (which by default uses the victim credentials to connect) and the interface `wlan1` (which by default uses the adversary credentials to connect).
+The script will then test whether malicious ARP packets can be sent from the attacker to the victim.

-- `./macstealer.py wlan0 --c2c wlan1 --flip`: Same as the above test, but now client-to-client
+- `./macstealer.py wlan0 --c2c-eth wlan1`: This is similar to the above test, but instead of sending
-  traffic from the attacker (`wlan0`) to the victim (`wlan1`) is tested.
+  malicious ARP packets, the attacker will send DNS packets to the victim.

+The MAC address stealing vulnerability should be considered a risk in practice if client-to-client traffic is blocked in any of the above two tests (meaning when client isolation is enabled or when other techniques such as ARP inspection are used to prevent users from attacker each other).

 By default, MacStealer will try to connect to the same AP/BSS using both interface, so it's important that both network cards can see the same networks (i.e. make sure that both network interfaces support the same frequency bands and channels).
 If you want both clients to connect to a different AP/BSS then you can use the parameter `--other-bss`.

-The MAC address stealing vulnerability should be considered a risk in practice if client-to-client traffic is blocked in any of the above two tests (meaning when client isolation is enabled).
+You can use the `--flip-id` parameter to test whether traffic from the victim (`wlan0`) is allowed towards the attacker (`wlan1`).

 <a id="id-troubleshooting"></a>